sambutracy/Pesapal/readme.md

 When you commit changes, the system generates a new commit object, stores it in the `commits/` directory, and updates the branch head.
 Staging adds files to the `staging/` directory.
 When committing, the staged files are copied to the commit object.

-## Future Improvements

-The current implementation is a basic version control system and lacks advanced features such as:

-- **Conflict resolution**: When merging branches, conflicts are detected, but no automated conflict resolution exists.
-- **Rebasing**: The ability to rebase branches onto a different branch is not implemented.
-- **Network support**: Currently, the system only supports disk-based cloning, not remote repositories.

-In future versions, these features can be added to enhance the functionality and mimic more advanced systems like Git.

 ## Code Structure